General Resort Information

 Phase II was to be the Legendary Years, representing the 1900s to the 1940s.
 It was also to have 2,880 rooms.
-But the plans were changed in 2011 when Disney announced the construction of the Art Of Animation Resort.
+But the plans were changed in 2011 when Disney announced the construction of the Art Of Animation Resort which opened May 2012.

 What are the room prices?

 Like the All-Star resorts, Pop Century is considered a "Value" resort, and prices are among the least expensive offered at Disney resorts.
-There are Value Season, Regular Season, Summer Season, Peak Season and Holiday Season rates.
-These are regular rate prices and do not include the Florida Sales Tax nor the county resort tax for Osceola County.
-Rates are based on double occupancy.
+These are regular rate prices and do not include the Florida Sales Tax nor the county resort tax.
+Standard rooms have a maximum four-person occupancy per room.
 No charge for children under 17 years old when in the same room as the adults.
 If you have more than two adults in the room, there will be a $10 per night charge for each extra adult.
 Maximum of four per regular room, six per suite, plus a child under 3 in a crib.

 What are the themes?